Jahia/jahia-loganalyzer/README.md

     10.0.1.0:9300, 10.0.1.1:9300

 if this parameter is not specified it will start an embedded ElasticSearch server.

+Once Karaf has decompressed and started you can launch a log file analysis by using the
+command:

+    analyze TARGET_FILE_OR_DIRECTORY

+where:
 - TARGET_FILE_OR_DIRECTORY: an optional reference to a file or directory that will be used as the source of parsing.
 If none is specified the tool will start the GUI that allows to select a file and change some options.

+This command will launch the analysis in the background.
+You can watch the logs using either:

+    ld

+or :

+    log:tail (ctrl-c to stop watching the logs)

+Once you are done with the Log Analyzer, you can simply exit using :

+    shutdown

 Output of parsing is generated in CSV and JSON files in the same directory from which the application is run.
 The CSV files should open fine with Microsoft Excel.